 Plants crave warmth, but too much takes a toll on them.
 Dry plants will often show signs of heat damage: wilted, yellow, or crunchy brown leaves.
 Trees and shrubs leaves/needles will begin to brown and drop.
 Vegetables may fail to produce, drop their blossoms, or show signs of blossom end rot.

-Of course, the most straightforward way to hydrate plants when you see warning signs is to water more often.
 Water slowly and deeply so that the liquid has the chance to reach every section of the soil and roots.
+It’s more important to water thoroughly when you do rather than a little bit at a time more often.
 Soil that has gone completely dry can begin to repel water, but watering slowly encourages soil to begin absorbing liquid again.
 Mulching keeps plants cool and prevents moisture from escaping.

 Perennials and Annuals

 Plants that bloom in July and August need extra water when the climate gets really dry, but many are equipped to survive the heat of the summer.
 Early spring blooming perennials suffer the most when the weather is at its hottest.
 Assist them by cutting off blossoms and stems that have finished blooming.
 Remove excess foliage that looks damaged and brittle.
-Plants will shift their energy toward their root system.
+Plants will shift their energy toward their root system, and most likely push out fresh, new growth.
 Annual beds may need refreshing with new, heat-tolerant annual varieties if you wish to keep color throughout the growing season.

 Container plants need water regularly this time a year, which may be daily depending on the ratio of container size to root ball.
-If possible water in the morning or evening so the moisture has a chance to absorb.
+If possible water in the morning or evening so the moisture has a chance to absorb and leaves aren’t scorched by the sun.
 If the top inch of soil is dry, the container plant needs to be watered.
 Continue to pour until water begins to leak from the drainage holes.
 In extreme cases of drying out, you might try submerging the container into a tub of water for a half hour.
 This will jump-start the absorption process.

 Warm-weather veggies like tomatoes, peppers, eggplant, corn, melons, and squash do best when watered on a regular schedule.
-Sometimes rain helps, but during dry periods suplimental water is required.
-Inconsistant watering is the culprit of many bad crops.
+Sometimes rain helps, but during dry periods supplemental water is required.
+Inconsistent watering is the culprit of many bad crops.
 Plants suffer and won’t produce healthy fruit if they go from extremely wet to extremely dry.

 Shrubs and Trees